Know the app

 QA, as stated in paragraph #1, should know the application better than anyone else on the team.
 This means that QA also has a greater understanding of the objectives of the application and the target audience than anyone, perhaps even including the client.

-In this case, QA should not just check the application for bugs, but also suggest ideas on how to make the application more convenient and easier for the end user.
+In this case, QA should not just check the application for bugs, but also suggest ideas on how to make the application more convenient and easier for the end-user.
+The QA should decide when test automation is required or when manual testing is better suited for the task.

 The key to effective documentation is to make sure that it is always up-to-date.
 As soon as the requirements for functionality have changed, the documentation should be updated immediately to ensure consistency.

-As you can see, QA is a crucial, albeit oft overlooked, role in every project.
-A quality QA Analyst and process can make or break the rollout of any product.
+As you can see, Quality Assurance is a crucial, albeit oft overlooked, role in every project.
+A quality software QA Analyst and process can make or break the rollout of any product.
 Following these rules will ensure your rollout is a celebration of great accomplishments rather than a rush to put out fires caused by unforeseen bugs and a poor user experience.
+We'll help you get your native app all the way through production.
+Contact Ventive today!